 It's a transformation compounded by growing rifts between what executives expect from marketing, what CMOs believe they are responsible for, and resources actually given to CMOs and marketing leaders to actualize tangible, relevant impact.

-Jennifer Ross, 2X's CMO Fellow and Executive Director of Marketing Strategy, has over three decades of experience in marketing organizational design-and she shares three crucial reasons why CMOs need to consider transforming marketing maintaining, or even enhancing, their ability to drive growth.
-The key is to view these models not as compromises, but as enablers of smarter, more agile marketing.
+Jennifer Ross, 2X's CMO Fellow and Executive Director of Marketing Strategy, has over three decades of experience in marketing organizational design-and she shares three crucial reasons why CMOs need to consider transforming marketing operating models.